-The Council for Italy-United States Relations, is an independent, private, non-profit bilateral association, launched in 1983 by Gianni Agnelli and David Rockefeller, Honorary Presidents, that has seen among its protagonists leaders of the Italian, American and international ruling class, from Marco Tronchetti Provera, CEO of Pirelli & C., current Honorary President, to Sergio Marchionne of Fiat Fca, President until 2018.
-Domenico Siniscalco, Managing Director and Vice Chairman of Morgan Stanley, is the current President of our organization, with Gianni Riotta, Visiting Professor Princeton University, Executive Vice President.
+The Council for United States and Italy, is an independent, private, non-profit bilateral association, launched in 1983 by Gianni Agnelli and David Rockefeller, Honorary Presidents, that has seen among its protagonists leaders of the Italian, American and international ruling class, from Marco Tronchetti Provera, CEO of Pirelli & C., current Honorary Chairman, to Sergio Marchionne of Fiat Fca, Chairman until 2018.
+Domenico Siniscalco, Managing Director and Vice Chairman of Morgan Stanley, is the current Chairman of our organization, with Gianni Riotta, Visiting Professor Princeton University, Executive Vice Chairman.

 The Council promotes relations between Italy and the United States and brings together executives from industry, economics and finance, managers, professionals, scientists, communication and media representatives, and scholars, both Italian and American, who are linked to the culture and development of the two communities with initiatives at the highest level in Italy and the USA.
 The atmosphere of our meetings is direct and friendly, invited speakers, political authorities, entrepreneurs, professors confront with our members in debates and personal conversations that allow them to be part of a unique and original network.